IBMStreams/samples/QuickStart/BusAlerts/README.md

 If you submit the live application it will connect to NextBus.
 If you use the cached data it will use cached location data in `data/saved_BusLocations.txt`.

 ## Launching the sample

-Import the sample into Atom or VS Code, select the file you wish to run, and  select **Build and submit job**.
+Import the sample into Atom or VS Code, right click the file you wish to run, and  select **IBM Streams > Build and submit job**.

 When submitting the application you can set the `bus-agency` parameter to one of the municipalities that uses NextBus data.
 The default is `sf-muni`for San Francisco, and the points of interest in `data/poi.csv` are all in San Francisco.